aktau/aktau.github.com/content/posts/003-clean-integration-of-lua-and-c.md

 created_at: 2013-08-08
 description: A small, self-contained tutorial for how to get your C code to talk to Lua and vice versa
 kind: article
-tags: [lua, c, scripting, game-engine]
+tags: [lua, c, scripting, game-engine, ffi]
 draft: true
 ---